The Bankrate promise

 Some loans, such as personal loans, can be either unsecured or secured, depending on the lender.
 If you don’t qualify for the unsecured option or you’re looking for the lowest possible interest rate, check to see if the lender offers a secured option for the loan you’re interested in.

-When it comes to choosing a secured versus an unsecured loan, there are multiple factors to consider.
-Here are a few key differences between the two, along with benefits and drawbacks of each loan to consider.
+When choosing a secured versus an unsecured loan, there are multiple factors to consider.
+Here are a few key differences between the two.

 |Secured loan||Unsecured loan|